apear9/rdwplus/README.md

 # rdwplus

 An open source implementation of IDW-PLUS (inverse distance weighted percent land use for streams) from Peterson &amp; Pearse (2017).
 IDW-PLUS itself is a toolset that calculates the spatially explicit landscape representation metrics previously developed and used in Peterson et al. (2011).
 It is a Python-based ArcGIS toolbox, originally developed for ArcGIS version 10.3.1.
-This implementation uses R as the scripting language, with calls to modules and tools from GDAL (Geospatial Data Abstraction Library) and SAGA (System for Automated Geoscientific Analyses) to do the heavy lifting.
+This fully open-source implementation uses R as the scripting language, with calls to modules and tools from GRASS GIS (GRASS Development Team, 2019) to do the heavy lifting.

+## Installation

+At present, `rdwplus` is available on GitHub only.
+Install the package `rdwplus` by using the command `devtools::install_github("apear9/rdwplus")`.
+Note that the package `devtools` must be installed in order for this command to run.

+## Setting up a GRASS session

+## Using rdwplus

 ## References

+GRASS Development Team.
+(2019).
+Geographic Resources Analysis Support System (GRASS) Software, Version 7.6.
+Open Source Geospatial Foundation. https://grass.osgeo.org

 Peterson, E.E. and Pearse, A.R.
 (2017).
 IDW-PLUS: an ArcGIS toolset for calculating spatially explicit watershed attributes for survey sites. *Journal of the American Water Resources Association*, *53*(5), 1241-1249. doi: 10.1111/1752-1688.12558